Audacity Glitch Pop Quiz

 Follow these steps to complete this pop quiz.
-When you are done, post BOTH the original image and 3 different glitched images on your blog.
+Choose 3 images to glitch.
+Glitch each one 3 times.
+When you are done, post BOTH the original 3 images and 3 different glitched images on your blog.
 Make sure you title your blog "Audacity Glitch Pop Quiz"

 STEP 1: Prepare your image in Photoshop

 In Photoshop go to File >Open and select the image you wish to glitch.